 If one delves deeper into the dynamics of the internet-services industry, our early analysis shows that more than a third of such start-ups are e-commerce models (e.g., Myntra, Freecultr).
 These are followed by Information sharing platforms such as Justdial and Proptiger, and then online communities and markets including players like BharatMatrimony, Quikr, and Groffr.
 It was interesting to observe that only 1 of the 82 internet-based start-ups studied in this analysis, focused on online learning.
 Other segments like online entertainment portals and support services were also underrepresented in this slice of analysis.

 An interesting corollary that emerged out of this preliminary analysis of the start-up ecosystem, was that 30 percent of these ventures are Bangalore-based, rightly justifying its Silicon Valley reference.
-Collectively, metropolitans of Delhi, Mumbai and Bangalore occupy nearly 70 percent of the location base, while Chennai, Hyderabad and Pune are other popular locations.
+Collectively, metropolitans of Delhi, Mumbai, and Bangalore occupy nearly 70 percent of the location, while Chennai, Hyderabad, and Pune are other popular locations.

 While this analysis is in no way exhaustive or decidedly conclusive, it does shed light on some strong patterns that emerge out of the extremely complicated start-up ecosystem.
-Having analysed only a sliver of the ecosystem, I am barely beginning to understand the many intricacies involved in terms of concept, scale, industry and target audience, which makes every one of it many players indispensable and important.
+Having analyzed only a sliver of the ecosystem, I am barely beginning to understand the many intricacies involved in terms of concept, scale, industry and target audience, which makes every one of its many players indispensable and important.
 I am quite curious to discover any new inferences that might surface as my analysis proceeds!
-Like Calvin, the six-year old genius rightly put it, ‘It’s a magical world, Hobbes, ol’ buddy... let’s go exploring!’
+Like Calvin, the six-year-old genius rightly put it, ‘It’s a magical world, Hobbes, ol’ buddy... let’s go exploring!’

 No Thanks, I want to continue reading.